ShxwZ/Biblioteca/README.md

 # Library System - NO DATABASE 📚

-#### Hi, welcome 👋 this is a simple library system in java from command line 💻.
+#### Hi 👋, this is a simple library system in java from command line 💻.
 #### I hope this help someone with their code :)
 #### Language: Only Spanish ✔
 #### Methods documented in english ✔